tiagoamaro/tiagoamaro.com.br_jekyll/_posts/2017-11-28-rails-and-performance-gems.md

 This tip is incredible!
 It just uses a Rack stdlib to compress your HTML.

 Add the `config.middleware.insert_after ActionDispatch::Static, Rack::Deflater` line on your `config/application.rb`, and voilà!

+- Set a reasonable `MALLOC_ARENA_MAX` if you have memory bloat ([Original post.
+Thanks Nate!](https://www.speedshop.co/2017/12/04/malloc-doubles-ruby-memory.html))

+Ruby memory allocation can be tricky, as this post is a very deep analysis on what's going on behind the curtains.